Peripheral = furthest away, neuro = nerve, pathy = damage.

 After switching, you might have to wait up to two months to know how much this has helped.
 Often symptoms can continue to get worse before you notice an improvement.

 Treatments for neuropathy

-One study has shown that acetyl-L-carnitine (Alcar) at a dose of 1500mg, twice daily, can lead to nerve improvement.
+One very old study reported that acetyl-L-carnitine (Alcar) at a dose of 1500mg, twice daily, can lead to nerve improvement.
 Acetyl-L-carnitine can be prescribed on a named-patient basis.
-Very few clinics in the UK use this treatment routinely.
+Very few clinics in the UK use this treatment.